gamtiq/listate/README.md

 * `listener.handle: Function` - Listener that should be called on a state change.
 * `listener.context: object` (optional) - Object that should be used as `this` value when calling the listener.
 * `listener.data: any` (optional) - Any data that should be passed into the listener.
+* `listener.delay: number` (optional) - Specifies that listener should be called after the given number of milliseconds have elapsed.
+Works similar to `debounce`: when several requests for the listener call arrive during the specified period only the last one will be applied after the timeout.
 * `listener.filter: (state) => state.part` (optional) - Function (selector) to extract state part
 which will be used inside `when` to determine whether the listener should be called.
 By default the entire state will be used.